-Mediocre contrast ratio, but in the same ballpark as the VG271.
-In a bright room this isn't an issue, but in a dark room blacks appear gray.
-These results are fairly typical for monitors with IPS panels.
+Mediocre contrast ratio, similar to the VG271.
+In a dark room blacks appear gray, which is fairly typical for monitors with IPS panels.

 Excellent gray uniformity.
-There is some vignetting visible in the corners, and the sides of the screen are slightly darker.
-The center of the screen is very uniform, though, and there is very little dirty screen effect.
+There's some vignetting visible in the corners, and the sides of the screen are slightly darker.
+The center of the screen is very uniform, though, and there's very little dirty screen effect.

-Unfortunately, the Acer VG271U has terrible black uniformity, with significant clouding and backlight bleed throughout.
+The Acer Nitro VG271U has terrible black uniformity, with significant clouding and backlight bleed throughout.
 This varies between units, though, and depends on the manufacturer's quality control standards.
-If you have the VG271UP, let us know how you find the black uniformity in the discussions down below.
+If you have the VG271U, let us know how you find the black uniformity in the discussions down below.

 You can download our ICC profile calibration here.
 This is provided for reference only and should not be used, as the calibration values vary per individual unit even for the same model due to manufacturing tolerances.

 Excellent SDR color gamut.
 It can display the whole sRGB color space, which is fantastic, and it has fantastic coverage of the Adobe RGB color space, which is used for professional photo editing.